All In (2024)

-The 2024 All In, also promoted as All In London at Wembley Stadium or simply All In London, was a professional wrestling pay-per-view (PPV) event produced by the American promotion All Elite Wrestling (AEW).
+The 2024 All In, also promoted as All In: London at Wembley Stadium or simply All In: London, was a professional wrestling pay-per-view (PPV) event produced by the American promotion All Elite Wrestling (AEW).
 It was the second annual All In by AEW, and third All In overall.
 The event took place on August 25, 2024, at Wembley Stadium in London, England, coinciding with the United Kingdom's August Bank Holiday weekend.

 Twelve matches were contested at the event, including three on the Zero-Hour pre-show.
 In the main event, Bryan Danielson defeated Swerve Strickland in a Title vs. Career match to win the AEW World Championship, making him the fourth wrestler to win the AEW World Championship and WWE Championship.
 In other prominent matches, Mercedes Moné defeated Dr. Britt Baker, D.M.D. to retain the AEW TBS Championship, Will Ospreay defeated MJF to win the AEW International Championship, and Mariah May defeated "Timeless" Toni Storm to win the AEW Women's World Championship.
 The event also featured the AEW debut of former WWE wrestler Ricochet, the return of Jamie Hayter, who had been out with an injury since May 2023, and appearances by former AEW wrestler Sting and independent wrestlers Grizzled Young Veterans (James Drake and Zack Gibson).
 The event also featured the in-ring return of English wrestler and London native Nigel McGuinness following his retirement in 2011 and subsequent transition into color commentary.

 The event received positive reviews.
-In particular, the main event bout between Bryan Danielson and Swerve Strickland received widespread acclaim.
-Whilst many of the championship matches received positive reviews - especially the International Championship and Women's Championship bouts - the FTW match between Hook and Chris Jericho, along with the TBS Championship bout between Mercedes Mone and Britt Baker, earnt a more mixed reception.
+In particular, the main event bout between Danielson and Strickland received widespread acclaim.
+Whilst many of the championship matches received positive reviews—especially the International Championship and Women's Championship bouts—the FTW match between Hook and Jericho, along with the TBS Championship bout between Mone and Baker, earnt a more mixed reception.

 Production

 Background

 The event was held at Wembley Stadium in London, England for a second consecutive year.

-All In was first held as an independent professional wrestling pay-per-view (PPV) event in September 2018, and was produced by members of The Elite in association with Ring of Honor (ROH), which retained the rights to All In.
+All In was first held as an independent professional wrestling PPV event in September 2018, and was produced by members of The Elite in association with Ring of Honor (ROH), which retained the rights to All In.
 The event inspired the formation of the American promotion All Elite Wrestling (AEW) in January 2019, and after AEW president Tony Khan purchased ROH in March 2022, AEW revived All In as their first-ever PPV event held in the United Kingdom, which took place during the 2023 August Bank Holiday weekend at Wembley Stadium in London, England.
 At the conclusion of the 2023 event, AEW announced that All In would return to Wembley Stadium on August 25, 2024.
 Tickets went on sale on December 1, 2023.
 The day before the event on Saturday, August 24, AEW hosted a fan event called All In Celebration.
 The event was held at Boxpark Wembley and featured music, early access to All In merchandise, and several stage shows, interviews, and content featuring various AEW wrestlers.